thieled/fleece/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-“fleece” contains helper functions for turing JSON output into tidy data.frames.
-It automatically unnests all columns, deals with entries of unequal length, and notices if data is on a single or multiple observations.
+“fleece” contains helper functions for turning nested lists from JSON data into tidy data.frames.
+It deals with entries of unequal length and automatically unnests all columns.

 ## Installation